dev-intellisoft/spich/README.md

 }
 ````

-as result we will get the follow output string:
+as result, we will get the follow output string:

  `"I am in Controller B"`